akshaydivakaran01/voice-ai-agent/README.md

 * Processes responses using an LLM (Large Language Model).
 * Uses TTS (Text-to-Speech) for voice replies.
 * Detects voice activity and turns using silero VAD.
-* Utilizes LiveKit Inference, a unified, low-latency model gateway that provides access to multiple model providers   with just a single LiveKit API key.

 ---